 (LCT value – LCT threshold) × 10 ÷ 11 × 33%

-Here’s a a hypothetical example provided by the ATO of how these calculations could work in practice:
+Here’s a hypothetical example for the 2020/21 financial year from the ATO that explains how these calculations could work in practice:

-Matty Bee Motors (MBM) sells a car (not qualifying as fuel efficient) worth $88,000 including GST.
-The LCT value of the car is more than the LCT threshold ($67,525 for the 2019–20 financial year) so MBM must pay LCT on the sale of the car.
+Matty Bee Motors (MBM) sells a car (not qualifying as fuel-efficient) worth $88,000 including GST.
+The LCT value of the car is more than the LCT threshold ($68,740 for the 2020–21 financial year) so MBM must pay LCT on the sale of the car.

 To work out the amount of LCT: